 We have experienced significant net losses since our inception.
-As of September 30, 2004, we had an accumulated deficit of approximately \$86.9 million.
+As of June 30, 2005, we had an accumulated deficit of approximately \$105.9 million.
 We expect our annual net losses to increase over the next several years as we expand our research and development activities, incur significant preclinical and clinical development costs, and enhance our infrastructure.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our drug candidates.
-Our primary source of revenues for the nine months ended September 30, 2004 was from research and milestone payments under our collaboration agreements with Allergan.
-For the nine-month period ended September 30, 2004, we received 98% of our revenues from our collaborations with Allergan.
-We anticipate that our collaborations with pharmaceutical companies will continue to be our primary source of revenues for the next several years, which provide us with research funding and potential milestone payments and royalties.
-We cannot be certain that the milestones required to trigger revenues will be reached or that we will secure additional collaboration agreements.
+All of our revenues for the three and six months ended June 30, 2005 were from our agreements with Allergan, Sepracor and SMRI.
+We anticipate that collaborations with pharmaceutical companies will continue to be our primary source of revenues for the next several years, which provide us with research funding and potential milestone payments and royalties.
+We cannot be certain that the milestones required to trigger payments will be reached or that we will secure additional collaboration agreements.
 To obtain revenues from our drug candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, and manufacturing and marketing drugs with significant market potential.
 We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.